 Georgia Seafood Directory

 Choose the Retail or Wholesale buttons below to find listings of Georgia Seafood Providers, or Search for specific types of seafood.
+If you are a retailer or wholesaler and would like to add your information to the seafood directory, please fill out this form.

 Georgia’s coastline is home to rich seafood resources, sustaining coastal communities through employment and nourishment.